 Want to know more about ecommerce SEO?

-3. Establish a social media presence more website traffic, social proof, and sales
+3. Establish a social media presence to generate more website traffic, social proof, and sales

 A 2021 Forbes survey of 6,000 shoppers found that about two thirds of shoppers use social media as part of their online shopping routine.
 They either discover a brand through its social posting, check out the Instagram for product photos, or look through customer conversations in the comments.